 Name Description External Data Mart Database Type The type of the External Data Mart (EDM) database.
-The available values are: PostgreSQL Microsoft SQL Server Oracle Database External Data Mart FQDN The FQDN of the EDM database.
+The available values for upgrading to Avaya Oceana® Solution Release 3.7 are: PostgreSQL 9.1 and later Microsoft SQL Server 2008 and later Oracle 11g and later Note: Oracle RAC and Oracle Data Guard are not supported for Context Store EDM deployment.
+The available values for new Avaya Oceana® Solution Release 3.7 deployments are: PostgreSQL 11 Microsoft SQL Server 2016 and later Important: Avaya Context Store Snap-in does not support Oracle databases for External Data Mart in new Avaya Oceana® Solution Release 3.7 deployments.
+External Data Mart FQDN The FQDN of the EDM database.
 External Data Mart Port The port number of the EDM database.
 External Data Mart Database Name The name of the EDM database.
 External Data Mart Username The user name of the EDM database.
 External Data Mart Password The password of the EDM database.